San Marcos Growers LogoSan Marcos Growers

 Fatsia japonica 'Variegata' (Variegated Japanese Aralia) - This is an evergreen perennial with a tropical look.
 Thick, erect stems support huge dark palmate leaves smudged with cream and light green.
 Roundish clusters of small cream flowers appear in the fall.
 It can grow to about 6-10 ft. tall.
 It is frost hardy and does well in the shade with moderate watering.
 This slow growing plant has been known to self-sow and sucker but we have not seen evidence of this in our garden.
 Benefits from fertilizers that include iron.
 A showstopper in the garden and a great way to brighten a dark corner.

-The information about Fatsia japonica 'Variegata' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+The information about Fatsia japonica 'Variegata' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.